Thedongraphix/EthSafari/README.md

 Features
 Smart Contracts: Developed using Solidity, ensuring secure and efficient transactions.
 Backend Services: Implemented in Rust for high performance and safety.
-Decentralized: Fully on-chain solution, enhancing transparency and trust.
-User-Friendly Interface: Easy to interact with the blockchain through our intuitive UI.

 Installation
 Prerequisites
 Node.js